-Petitioner denies guilt though he cannot provide an account of what happened.
+Petitioner denies guilt though he cannot provide an account of what happened during the actual offenses.
 Petitioner states, "I can't say yea or nay about who did it...it is just not in me to do this.
-If I thought I had done this I would kill myself."
+If I thought I had done this I would kill myself" and has denied symptoms of mental illness, disparaging those who reported otherwise as "crazy" and/or "lying."
 (Id. at p.
-16, IRICK 922).
+15, IRICK 921).
 Dr. Brown found no evidence "whatsoever" of malingering or symptom exaggeration.
-(Id. at p.12, IRICK 918).
+(Id. at pp.12, 15 and 16, IRICK 918, 921 and 922).
 Dr. Brown has provided the following diagnoses:

-AXIS I: a..
-Cognitive disorder NOS

-b.
-Psychotic Disorder NOS, by history, rule out Schizophrenia, Paranoid Type

-AXIS II: Paranoid Personality Disorder; Schizoid Personality Disorder

-AXIS III: No diagnosis
+- AXIS I:a..Cognitive disorder NOSb.Psychotic Disorder NOS, by history, rule out Schizophrenia, Paranoid Type - AXIS II: Paranoid Personality Disorder; Schizoid Personality Disorder - AXIS III: No diagnosis - AXIS IV: Stressors (severely/prolonged): Post-Conviction 1st Degree Murder, Incarceration

-AXIS IV: Stressors (severely/prolonged): Post-Conviction 1st Degree Murder, IncarcerationAXIS V: GAF = 48/48 (severe symptoms or impairments)
+AXIS V: GAF = 48/48 (severe symptoms or impairments)